ecmwf/metview-python/docs/api/icon/grib_to_geo.rst

     .. container:: rightside

-        This icon represents the `Grib To Geopoints <https://confluence.ecmwf.int/display/METV/Grib+To+Geopoints>`_ icon in Metview's user interface.
+        This function represents the `Grib To Geopoints <https://confluence.ecmwf.int/display/METV/Grib+To+Geopoints>`_ icon in Metview's user interface.

 .. py:function:: grib_to_geo(**kwargs)